cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 Close the terminal you've been using to run through all of the previous steps and open a new one for these next few.
 That terminal window had all of the database configuration stored as environment variables - but none of the steps in this section need any credentials at all.
 That is, the person deploying the application needs to know _nothing_ about the secret values required to connect to the PostgreSQL database!!

-The only environment variable you will need for this next set of steps is `$APPLICATION_DB_NAME`, and you can re-export that as:
+The only environment variable you will need for this next set of steps is `APPLICATION_DB_NAME`, and you can re-export that as:

 ```bash
 export APPLICATION_DB_NAME=quick_start_db